Pharah: Appearances

 Fareeha Amari is an Egyptian woman introduced in the 2016 first-person shooter Overwatch, voiced by Jen Cohn.
 Her mother, Ana, was a member of the global peace-keeping force "Overwatch", before vanishing.
 Aspiring to follow in her footsteps, she enlisted in and rose up through the officer ranks of the Egyptian army.
 Before being able to join Overwatch, the organization disbanded, and she instead become an officer at a private security firm.
 Under the call sign "Pharah", she is tasked with defending an artificial intelligence research facility.
 She later returns in the game's sequel, Overwatch 2.
+In 2026, Pharah was one of several characters included in Overwatch Rush, a mobile game developed by Blizzard.

 Her story is further fleshed out in the digital comic book series, first appearing in Pharah: Mission Statement, the fifth issue of the 2016 Overwatch tie-in comic book series.
 In it, an aggressive artificial intelligence called "Anubis" at the facility breaches containment and proceeds to take control of surrounding robots to attack everyone, including Pharah and her team.
 When her team captain is killed in the attack, she rallies the remaining members to attack and destroy Anubis, and through its use of a hive mind, traps it in a feedback loop.
 Afterwards, the team promotes her to be their new captain.
 She later appears in the second issue of Overwatchs New Blood comic miniseries, protecting a community from the terrorist group Talon, when she is approached by her childhood friend Cassidy, and later her estranged mother.
 Though they ask her to join a restored Overwatch group, she declines, stating that she is needed in her home more.
 After Talon attacks again, they work together to fight them off, and while Pharah decides to remain where she is, she is willing to revisit the idea of joining them at a later date.
 In issue 5 of New Blood, Pharah is shown to have joined the group between chapters, helping to defend the city of Busan from attack.

 Pharah appears in As You Are, one of many short stories released by Blizzard as part of the 2023 Pride event for Overwatch 2.
 In it, when asked if she has any romantic interest in Cassidy, she laughs and responds no, stating that she is a lesbian.